AEngly/distributionally-robust-portfolio-optimization/README.md

-# Enhanced Index Tracking with Distributionally Robust Optimization
+# Master Thesis: Portfolio Optimization | A Data-Centric Approach with Distributional Robustness

 This repository will hold the implementations and data sources related to my master thesis in "MSc. in Mathematical Modelling and Computation" at Technical University of Denmark (DTU).